 What are the main types of concert venues?

-The main types of concert venues are small clubs and dive bars (50–500 capacity), jazz clubs and nightclubs, theater venues (500–3,000), concert halls and opera houses (1,000–5,000), multi-purpose indoor arenas like Madison Square Garden (5,000–20,000), outdoor amphitheaters (5,000–25,000), stadiums (20,000–100,000+), festival grounds, and outdoor parks and bandshells.
+Small clubs and dive bars (50–500 capacity), jazz clubs and nightclubs, theaters (500–3,000), concert halls and opera houses (1,000–5,000), multi-purpose indoor arenas (5,000–20,000), outdoor amphitheaters (5,000–25,000), concert stadiums (20,000–100,000+), and festival grounds.

 What are the different types of concerts?